ArneBachmann/sos/README.md

 - `picky`: Flag for always going offline in picky mode (Git-styly).
 Default: False
 - `compress`: Flag for compressing versioned artifacts.
 Default: True
 - `defaultbranch`: Name of the initial branch created when going offline.
 Default: Dynamic per type of VCS in current working directory (e.g. `master` for Git, `trunk` for SVN)
-- `texttype`: List of file name glob patterns that should be recognized as text files that can be merged through textual diff, in addition to what Python's `mimetypes` library will detect as a `text/...` mime. *Default*: Empty list
+- `texttype`: List of file patterns that should be recognized as text files that can be merged through textual diff, in addition to what Python's `mimetypes` library will detect as a `text/...` mime. *Default*: Empty list
-- `bintype`: List of file name glob patterns that should be recognized as binary files that cannot be merged textually, overriding potential matches in `texttype`.
+- `bintype`: List of file patterns that should be recognized as binary files that cannot be merged textually, overriding potential matches in `texttype`.
 Default: Empty list
-- `ignores`: List of file name glob patterns to ignore during repository operations (without relative paths - matching only each directory entry)
+- `ignores`: List of file patterns to ignore during repository operations (without relative paths - matching only each directory entry)
-- `ignoresWhitelist`: List of file name glob patterns to be consider even if matched by an entry in the `ignores` list
+- `ignoresWhitelist`: List of file patterns to be consider even if matched by an entry in the `ignores` list
 - `ignoreDirs`: As `ignores`, but for folder names
 - `ignoreDirsWhitelist`: As `ignoresWhitelist`, but for folder names